$p$-orderings: From Slater to Kemeny-Young to Ranked Pairs: A review of the Ranked Pairs ordering

 \section{A review of the Ranked Pairs ordering}

+Because our main result identifies Ranked Pairs as the eventual large-$p$ member of the family of $p$-orderings defined in Section \ref{sec:Lp}, in this section we briefly review the Ranked Pairs method.
 If we are handed three numbers, say 6, 4, and 1, and asked to order them from largest to smallest, then we would promptly write down: $6 > 4 > 1$.
-Lurking behind this easy task is the property of \emph{transitivity}: One can never have the absurdity of $6 > 4$ and $4 > 1$ but $1 > 6$: Transitivity ensures that there is ever only one way to order numbers from largest to smallest.
-6pt If only we could, in a preferential ballot election, order candidates this way!
-Alas, as first observed by M.~Condorcet in the $18^{\text{th}}$ century, when we replace numbers by candidates, and ``$>$" by ``beats head-to-head," transitivity no longer holds.
-In other words, just because candidate A beats candidate B head-to-head (``$\T{A} > \T{B}$"), and B beats C head-to-head (``$\T{B} > \T{C}$"), that does not guarantee that $\T{A} > \T{C}$.
-Indeed, it could be that $\T{C} > \T{A}$.
+Lurking behind this easy task is the property of transitivity: One can never have the absurdity of $6 > 4$ and $4 > 1$ but $1 > 6$.
+The transitivity of numbers ensures that there is ever only one way to order them from largest to smallest.
+Unfortunately, we cannot, in a preferential election, order candidates this way.
+As first observed by M.~Condorcet in the $18^{\text{th}}$ century, when we replace numbers by candidates, and ``$>$" by ``beats head-to-head," transitivity no longer holds.
+In other words, just because candidate A beats candidate B head-to-head (``$\T{A} > \T{B}$"), and B beats C head-to-head (``$\T{B} > \T{C}$"), that does not guarantee that $\T{A} > \T{C}.$ Indeed, it could be that $\T{C} > \T{A}$.
 If the latter occurs, then that is called a \emph{cycle}.
-Cycles make voting theory nontrivial.
-6pt Tideman's ``Ranked Pairs" voting method \cite{tideman} handles a cycle by removing its ``weakest link."
-To understand how, and to facilitate our results in Section \ref{sec:limit} below, consider the following election between candidates A, B, C, and D, where we have skipped past the ballots and gone straight to the so-called \emph{margin of victory matrix} (m.o.v.~matrix), a very nice way of encoding all pairwise voting preferences:
+The question therefore arises as to what, if anything, should be done regarding cycles.
+Tideman's ``Ranked Pairs" voting method \cite{tideman} yields a final ranking by removing the ``weakest link" among certain cycles.
+To understand how, and to facilitate our results in Section \ref{sec:limit} below, consider the following election between candidates A, B, C, and D, with all head-to-head matchups represented in a so-called \emph{margin of victory matrix} (m.o.v.~matrix):

-6pt Let's begin by listing these head-to-head margins of victory from largest to smallest, like so:
+6pt Let us begin by listing these head-to-head margins of victory from largest to smallest, like so:

 The method of Ranked Pairs now uses this information to determine a final ordering, by way of the following stipulations: \begin{enumerate}[leftmargin=*] \item[1.)]
 The margin of victory in head-to-head matchups is given priority.
 In Ranked Pairs, A $>$ C will carry more weight than, say, A $>$ B, because in the former the margin of victory was greater.